instructlab/instructlab/README.md

 >>>                                                                                                                                                                                                                               [S][default]
 ```

+## 💻 Creating new knowledge and training the model
-## 🎁 Contribute knowledge or compositional skills
+### 🎁 Contribute knowledge or compositional skills

 Locally contribute new knowledge or compositional skills to your local [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.

 Detailed contribution instructions can be found on the [taxonomy github](https://github.com/instruct-lab/taxonomy/blob/main/README.md).

-## 📜 List your new knowledge
+### 📜 List your new knowledge

 ```
 lab list
 ```

-To ensure `lab` is registering your new knowledge you can run `lab list`.
+To ensure `lab` is registering your new knowledge, you can run `lab list`.

-Here is the expected result after adding the new compositional skill foo-lang:
+The following is the expected result after adding the new compositional skill foo-lang:
 ```
 (venv) $ lab list
 compositional_skills/writing/freeform/foo-lang/foo-lang.yaml
 ```

-## 🚀 Generate a synthetic dataset
+### 🚀 Generate a synthetic dataset

 ```
 lab generate